-The first point to form is that business people also are citizens with political rights and responsibilities.
-And as a part of the broader community, they’re laid low with constraints within the public service.
-They assume civil responsibility because, for the foremost part, they believe they’ll make a difference.
-Many business people will attempt to use their financial muscles to insulate themselves from the issues faced by ordinary people.
-Those that like better to get out of their cocoons and participate in politics may be special.
-Most are motivated by a real will to try to do good.
+The first point to make is that businesspeople are also citizens with political rights and responsibilities.
+As part of the broader community, they are affected by constraints within the public service.
+They assume civil responsibility because, for the most part, they believe they can make a difference.
+However, many businesspeople try to use their financial muscles to insulate themselves from the issues faced by ordinary people.
+Those who choose to get out of their cocoons and participate in politics can be special.
+Most are motivated by a real will to do good.

-In the case of Herman Mashaba, we have an entrepreneur who emerged from a poor background to become one of the foremost successful entrepreneurs in the African nation.
-He now wants to provide back. the actual fact that he wants to offer, and not take, implies that he’s likely to be a far better politician.
-It also makes him hugely different from this crop of African National Congress (ANC) leaders who come to politics with the attitude that the African nation owes them something.
+In the case of Herman Mashaba, we have an entrepreneur who emerged from a poor background to become one of the most successful entrepreneurs in South Africa.
+He now wants to give back.
+The fact that he wants to give, and not take, implies that he is likely to be a better politician.
+It also makes him vastly different from the current crop of African National Congress (ANC) leaders who come to politics with the attitude that South Africa owes them something.

-Businessmen who become politicians can bring fresh energy into the general public service. they are available from an ecosystem that’s driven by the urgency to provide measurable results.
-Politicians often weave these concepts into their speeches to sound clever, except for business people, they’re a matter of life and death.
-Businesses that run without a way of urgency to provide measurable results fail.
-Business people can even bring an ethos defined by shareholder expectations.
-They also demand transparency and accountability. for many captains of industry and entrepreneurs, these demands become a natural way of doing things.
+Businesspeople who become politicians can bring fresh energy into public service.
+They come from an ecosystem that is driven by the urgency to provide measurable results.
+Politicians often weave these concepts into their speeches to sound clever, but for businesspeople, they are a matter of life and death.
+Businesses that run without a sense of urgency to provide measurable results fail.
+Businesspeople can also bring an ethos defined by shareholder expectations.
+They demand transparency and accountability.
+For many captains of industry and entrepreneurs, these demands become a natural way of doing things.
 Accountability then becomes a habit.
-They know that each cent counts.
-This contrasts with the god complex adopted by some politicians who think they need a divine right to rule. you’ll see this within the way the ANC has handled its scandals. rather than being humbled, it’s responded with arrogance.
+They know that every cent counts.
+This contrasts with the god complex adopted by some politicians who think they have a divine right to rule.
+You can see this in the way the ANC has handled its scandals.
+Instead of being humbled, it has responded with arrogance.

-Business people also bring private-sector networks that politicians are unlikely to own.
+Businesspeople also bring private-sector networks that politicians are unlikely to have.
 In fact, the ANC resents business.
 It tends to think that business owes it something instead of viewing it as a partner for development.
-Someone like Mashaba can close the gap between the government and also the private sector.
+Someone like Mashaba can bridge the gap between the government and the private sector.
 He speaks the language of captains of industry.
-This might help end the prevailing investment holiday caused by the ANC’s chaotic leadership.
-The ANC doesn’t really care about accountability and therefore the consequences of its actions.
-All a number of its members care about is lining their pockets.
+This could help end the current investment hiatus caused by the ANC’s chaotic leadership.
+The ANC does not care about accountability and the consequences of its actions.
+All some of its members care about is lining their pockets.